 All co-occurring disorders must be treated simultaneously in order for the individual to safely recover.
 Without simultaneous care, the untreated illness will continue unabated and can often derail one’s progress with the other disorder.
 Therefore, it is extremely important to find a rehab program that can treat both issues at the same time.

-Though there is no cure for bipolar disorder, those who seek treatment will often be able to learn to manage it the way they manage their addictions (Office on Women’s Health).
+Though there is no cure for bipolar disorder, those who seek treatment will often be able to learn to manage it the way they manage their addictions.
 Behavioral therapies are usually the most effective treatment options for both issues, as cognitive-behavioral therapy can help to teach a patient how to

 - Cope with cravings and stress